‘Have’ is used with ‘I’,’ we’, ‘you’ and ‘they’ or plural nouns in present. Let’s see how to use ‘have’ in a sentence.

 - They have a water tank in their house.

-- You have IPhone to use it for shooting that event.
+- You have iPhone to use for shooting that event.

 - They have a white car.